 15. Designing street systems as porous networks of small blocks rather than dendritic (branching) systems of collector and local roads;

-16. Designing streets in full recognition that, rather than merely traffic conduits, they are the social spaces in which human relations unfold;
+16. Designing streets in full recognition that, more than mere traffic conduits, they are the social spaces in which human relations unfold;

 17. Adopting Vision Zero and other policies that focus on safe street design rather than driver error;

-18. Engineering all new roads, and restriping existing roads, to a design speed no higher than the desired vehicle speed;
+18. Engineering all new streets, and restriping existing streets, to a design speed no higher than the desired vehicle speed;

-19. Designing all new thoroughfares to include low-stress micromobility routes, either in protected lanes or mixing with truly low-speed traffic;
+19. Designing all new streets to include low-stress micromobility routes, either in protected lanes or mixing with truly low-speed traffic;

 20. Sizing firefighting equipment to fit community streets and not vice versa;